-- 1 Section 1: Terms in this act, unless the context requires otherwise, shall be - 2 defined as follows: - 3 Workplace: A place where people work, such as an office or factory. - 4 Discrimination: treatment or consideration of, or making a distinction in favor of - 5 or against, a person or thing based on the group, class, or category to which that 6 person or thing belongs rather than on individual merit - person or thing belongs rather than on individual merit Aponymous: without any name acknowledged, as that of author is - Anonymous: without any name acknowledged, as that of author, contributor, orthe like - 9 Resume: a document created and used by a person to present their background, 10 skills, and accomplishments. - 11 Workplace discrimination: Fail or refuse to hire or discharge any person or - 12 otherwise to discriminate against an individual with respect to compensation, - 13 terms, conditions or privileges of employment because of such individual's race, - 14 creed, color, religion, sex, age or national origin - 15
+- 1 Section 1: Terms in this act, unless the context requires otherwise, shall be 2 defined as follows: - 3 Workplace: A place where people work, such as an office or factory. - 4 Discrimination: treatment or consideration of, or making a distinction in favor of - 5 or against, a person or thing based on the group, class, or category to which that - 6 person or thing belongs rather than on individual merit - 7 Anonymous: without any name acknowledged, as that of author, contributor, or 8 the like - 9 Resume: a document created and used by a person to present their background, 10 skills, and accomplishments. - 11 Workplace discrimination: Fail or refuse to hire or discharge any person or - 12 otherwise to discriminate against an individual with respect to compensation, - 13 terms, conditions or privileges of employment because of such individual's race, 14 - creed, color, religion, sex, age or national origin

-16 Section 2: This act will make it mandatory for companies in Tennessee to require 17 anonymous resumes from job candidates, so the workplaces will be hiring based 18 on merit only, and not on race, ethnicity, gender or religion.
+Section 2: This act will make it mandatory for companies in Tennessee to require anonymous resumes from job candidates, so the workplaces will be hiring based on merit only, and not on race, ethnicity, gender or religion.

 Section 3: This act will require companies to make it essential for resumes to be submitted in anonymous form.
-These resumes will have to include, but not limited to the following: A standard resume, a criminal record, contact

-- 23 information, school records, and a job record. - 24
+These resumes will have to include, but not limited to the following: A standard resume, a criminal record, contact information, school records, and a job record.